It is possible to prepare for the unexpected! Knowing what to do before a liveblog can help you to get a new event up and running in minutes.

 - Pre-Event Stories - Use long-form storytelling to give background information before an event (e.g. road to the Superbowl, candidate profile, behind the scenes preparation).

-- User Engagement Events - Engage your audience to get them excited about the upcoming event (e.g. giving advice to players, asking questions in advance, submitting predictions).
+- User Engagement Events - Live your audience to get them excited about the upcoming event (e.g. giving advice to players, asking questions in advance, submitting predictions).
 These could be displayed on a pinboard.

 - Social Media Posts - Let your social media followers (e.g. Twitter, Facebook, Instagram, etc) know that they should visit the live event.
-Invite them to engage right away, and give them something to look forward to.
+Invite them to Live right away, and give them something to look forward to.